lab1092/blender-manual_ja/manual/game_engine/physics.rst

 - Here is the first bit of logic.
 It inverts the arguments to ``setPose`` depending on the value.
 Now then, since ``psb`` is of type ``btSoftBody``, we have officially launched into Bullet territory.
 You have a couple options:
-  - If you go to the `Bullet API Navigator <http://www.continuousphysics.com/Bullet/BulletFull>`__ and expand the :guilabel:`Class List` menu, you can :kbd:`Ctrl-f` for the ``btSoftBody`` class, and follow the link to the `btSoftBody Class Reference <http://www.continuousphysics.com/Bullet/BulletFull/classbtSoftBody.html>`__ Page.
+  - If you go to the `Bullet API Navigator <http://www.continuousphysics.com/Bullet/BulletFull>`__ and expand the *Class List* menu, you can :kbd:`Ctrl-F` for the ``btSoftBody`` class, and follow the link to the `btSoftBody Class Reference <http://www.continuousphysics.com/Bullet/BulletFull/classbtSoftBody.html>`__ Page.
 There you will see very sparse written documentation, but it will, at least, link you to a syntax-highlighted `line <http://www.continuousphysics.com/Bullet/BulletFull/btSoftBody_8cpp_source.html#l00626>`__ where the method is implemented.
   - Get the Bullet Source with: ``svn checkout http://bullet.googlecode.com/svn/trunk/ bullet-read-only`` and probably run something like ``ctags -r .`` from that tree every now and then to build the ``tags`` file.
 Now you can dig further.
 Something like ``vim -t setPose`` will lead you to the implementation in `src/BulletSoftBody/btSoftBody.cpp <http://bullet.googlecode.com/svn/trunk/src/BulletSoftBody/btSoftBody.cpp>`__ (which is the same code as can be found through the Bullet API Navigator in the previous step).
 - Through either approach, we find that the mysterious ``bool`` s above are for ``btSoftBody::setPose(bool bvolume,bool bframe)``, which are immediately assigned to ``m_pose.m_bvolume`` and ``m_pose.m_bframe``, respectively.
   - Subsequently searching for ``m_bvolume`` doesn't show much use in this file, other than the assignment and initialization.
 We could follow the trail deeper to the `btSoftBody::Pose Struct Reference <http://www.continuousphysics.com/Bullet/BulletFull/structbtSoftBody_1_1Pose.html>`__ docs, but for now let's try: